peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

 The following method (`XYZToCCT`) computes an approximate color temperature, in kelvins, from an [XYZ color](#CIE_XYZ).
-Because of the limited perceived color range of light emitted by blackbodies (namely red, orange, pale yellow, very pale green, or sky blue), the color temperature found by this formula is often called _correlated color temperature_ (CCT).
+Because of the limited perceived color range of light emitted by blackbodies (namely red, orange, pale yellow, white, or sky blue), the color temperature found by this formula is often called _correlated color temperature_ (CCT).
 The formula given here is based on the one found in McCamy 1992.